If you find vskill useful, give it a star on GitHub→

 bash

-npx vskill find <query>
+npx vskill@latest find <query>

 bash